Appointments

 Interpreter

-If you require a telephone based interpreter please notify the receptionist and she will arrange this for you.
+If you require a telephone based interpreter please notify the receptionist and they will arrange this for you.
 If you require an interpreter to attend in person, please inform the receptionist when booking- we may need up to two weeks to organise this service.

 Chaperones